Restaurants in Lithuania

 International cuisines in Lithuania

 Chinese cuisine is very popular in Lithuania with numerous non-chain restaurants in every city and some towns.
 While most Chinese restaurants are owned by ethnic Chinese, the waiters are usually Lithuanians (unlike in the West, where they are also Chinese).
-Unlike in Chinese restaurants elsewhere, the rice is typically not included into the price.
+Unlike in Chinese restaurants elsewhere, rice is typically not included in the price.
+Non-spicy Cantonese-style meals tend to predominate, although you can get toned-down variations of Sichuan cuisine as well.

 Kebab parlors are even more popular and while this type of food was brought in by Turkish immigrants, now this business is developed by Lithuanians as well (almost every town now has a kebab stall).
 Usually bought at kiosks, the kebabs are meant to be eaten quickly.

-The kebabs continue a tradition of great acceptance of Turkic fast foods into the mainstream Lithuanian society that started with the Tatar and Karaim cuisines.
-Their pasties with meat inside (kibins and čeburekai) have long been the sole fast food in Lithuania and may even be considered a part of the Lithuanian cuisine.
+The kebabs continue a tradition of great acceptance of Turkic fast foods into the mainstream Lithuanian society that started with the Tatar and Karaim cuisines (these two communities immigrated into Lithuania back in the 14th century).
+Tatar and Karaim pasties with meat inside (kibins and čeburekai) have long been the sole fast food in Lithuania and may even be considered a part of the Lithuanian cuisine.

 A Karaim kibin truck.
 Often, kibins and čeburekai are sold from non-permanent locations.
 They are even carried to the beaches by walking salesmen. ©Augustinas Žemaitis.

-Caucasian cuisine (Georgian, Armenian, Azeri) was among the first foreign cuisines to establish itself in Lithuania as both Lithuania and the Caucasus were ruled by the Soviet Union until 1990.
-Now available in all the cities and some towns, the Caucasian restaurants are often oriented towards an evening out.
+Caucasian cuisine (Georgian, Armenian, Azeri) was among the first foreign cuisines to establish themselves in Lithuania as both Lithuania and the Caucasus were ruled by the Soviet Union until 1990.
+Now available in all the cities and some towns, Caucasian restaurants are often oriented towards an evening out.

 A new trend is the multi-cuisine restaurants, often owned by large-scale Lithuanian chains.
 Such chains include "Soya" and "Manami" (both combine the main East and Southeast Asian cuisines).
 "Le Crepe" serves a massive array of pancakes (with some pizzas).